briancgmendoza/parking-slot-react/README.md

 # parking-slot-react
-ReactJS, Webpack 5, SASS and SEO.
+ReactJS, Webpack 5, SASS and non-responsive site.

 Work in Progress.

 Things to do:
 1. Finish the computation